aspose-total/Aspose.Total-Products/total/en/java/conversion/ppt-to-json/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to JSON Format via Java" h2="On Premise Java API to export PPT to JSON without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Using Aspose.Total for Java, converting a PowerPoint presentation (PPT) to JavaScript Object Notation (JSON) format is a straightforward two-step process.
+The first step involves exporting the PPT to HTML using Aspose.Slides for Java.
+This powerful library provides a wide range of features for creating, manipulating, and converting presentations.
+It also allows you to export presentations to HTML, which is the format required for the second step of the conversion process.

+The second step involves using Aspose.Cells for Java to convert the HTML to JSON.
+This library provides a comprehensive set of features for working with spreadsheets, including the ability to convert HTML to JSON.
+It also supports a wide range of other formats, including XLSX, XLS, CSV, and ODS.

-Converting PPT to JSON format via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-In the first step you can export PPT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to JSON.
+By using Aspose.Total for Java, you can quickly and easily convert PPT to JSON format.
+The two-step process is simple and straightforward, and the powerful features of Aspose.Slides and Aspose.Cells make it easy to export presentations to HTML and convert HTML to JSON.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}